dart-archive/www.dartlang.org/src/site/articles/emulating-functions/index.markdown

 ## Summary

-Here is what you need to know to implement your own function type in Dart:
+Here is what you need to know in order to implement your own function type in Dart:

 1. Define a class with a method named **call**.